 Newborns don’t have adequate immunity against viruses and bacteria that can cause illness.
 To protect your newborn practice social distancing and make sure anyone who touches little Your Child, does so with clean hands.

-It’s impossible to protect your child from all the germs and fact is, a bit of exposure to bacteria helps Your Baby build a strong immune system that the little one will have throughout life.
+It’s impossible to protect your child from all the germs and fact is, a bit of exposure to bacteria helps Your Child build a strong immune system that the little one will have throughout life.
 But, during the first few months, we need to be careful.

-Follow the vaccination schedule: One of the most important ways of protecting Your Baby from contracting other people’s illnesses is to make sure the little one gets all the necessary vaccines.
+Follow the vaccination schedule: One of the most important ways of protecting Your Child from contracting other people’s illnesses is to make sure the little one gets all the necessary vaccines.
 Additional protection is guaranteed if parents and other caregivers are also up-to-date on their immunizations.

 Breastfeed your newborn: Breast milk contains certain antibodies that can boost your child’s immunity.
-This gives Your Baby extra protection.
+This gives Your Child extra protection.
 These benefits are especially strong during the first 4 months, but continue to last while you are nursing and even after.

 Managing clean feeding: Always dispose of any leftovers, whether you’re breastfeeding or formula feeding.
 Make sure you sterilize anything that goes into Your Child’s mouth, such as pacifiers or bottles.